AaronJohnston/llm-sbi/exploration/exploration-log.md

 - [Detecting Language Model Attacks with Perplexity](https://arxiv.org/pdf/2308.14132.pdf) is very interesting.
 What approach do they use for filtering?
 - Can a leave-one-out approach to evaluate perplexity spikes be useful?
 - Brush up on perplexity and how they model it in the above paper.

+12/28/2023 5:00pm

+- It's unclear to me whether Perplexity is an ideal metric for detecting adversarial prompts.
+There may be some cases where user data in a prompt is not intended to be a common sequence in that language; say a user has input injected into a prompt that is a list of numbers and symbols.
+Is that adversarial?
+Not on its own.
+To me the definition of adversarial should be "changes the intention of the original prompt".
+  - How to measure intention?
+Perplexity is similar but does not seem to be exactly the same.